Intrusive Thoughts Aren't What You Think They Are

 These creators may well have experienced a sudden impulse to act in this way but people experiencing an actual intrusive thought will act in exactly the opposite way and certainly won’t be picking up their camera to film it.
 According to the Anxiety & Depression Association of America (ADAA), the most dangerous myth surrounding intrusive thoughts is that they might lead to action.
 In reality, intrusive thoughts are at odds with the desires or beliefs of the person thinking them, who will typically work hard to fight them.

-As clinical psychologist Sarah Bishop, BSc, PGCert, D.Clin.Psych, explains: "It can be very damaging for someone struggling with OCD to be given inaccurate information about the nature of intrusive thoughts."
+As clinical psychologist Dr Sarah Bishop explains: "It can be very damaging for someone struggling with OCD to be given inaccurate information about the nature of intrusive thoughts."

-"Our thoughts and behavior are two separate entities," explains Bishop.
-"A behavior is how we respond in reality to a mental event i.e. a thought or an emotion.
+"Our thoughts and behaviour are two separate entities," explains Bishop.
+"A behaviour is how we respond in reality to a mental event i.e. a thought or an emotion.
 Intrusive thoughts refer to mental events that an individual finds deeply disturbing and does not wish to act upon.
-We have a level of choice over our behavior.
+We have a level of choice over our behaviour.
 We cannot choose however the natural byproduct of our mind's activity known as thoughts."

 For some, intrusive thoughts come at a relentless pace and brushing them off can become more difficult.
 These thoughts are often of an inappropriate or taboo nature, perhaps involving children or animals, or having incestuous or violent themes (about 13 to 21% of people with OCD experience intrusive thoughts relating to sexual obsessions).
 The taboo nature, either personally or societally, is often so great that people who experience thoughts like this may go years — even a lifetime — without telling anyone about them.